 2. Retinol

-Aspect | Effects on the skin | Usage instructions |
+Aspect | Effects on the skin | Usage Tips |

 ---|---|---|

-Hydration | Helps retain water thanks to cellular activity. | Start with a low concentration (0.25%) |
+Hydration | Helps retain water thanks to cellular activity | Start with a low concentration (0.25%). |

-Elasticity | Promotes collagen production | Apply in the evening for better results |
+Elasticity | Promotes collagen production | Apply in the evening for the best results |

-Texture | Smooth the surface and refine the skin texture | Apply on clean, dry skin |
+Texture | Smooth out the surface and refine your skin texture. | Apply on clean, dry skin |

-Protection | Stimulate cell renewal for more radiant skin | Avoid direct exposure to the sun after application |
+Protection | Boost your cellular renewal for a more radiant complexion. | Avoid direct sun exposure after application. |

 3. Hyaluronic Acid

-Characteristic | Hyaluronic Acid | Comparison with Shea Butter |
+Feature | Hyaluronic Acid | Comparison with Shea Butter |

 ---|---|---|

-Hydration Type | Deeply hydrates by retaining water | Hydrates by nourishing and protecting |
+Type of hydration | Deeply hydrate by locking in moisture | Moisturizes by nourishing and protecting |

-Absorption | Penetrates quickly, without leaving a greasy film | Forms a protective barrier |
+Absorption | Penetrates quickly, without leaving a greasy film. | Create a protective barrier |

-Compatibility | Suitable for all skin types, even sensitive ones | Ideal for very dry skin |
+Compatibility | Suitable for all skin types, even sensitive ones | Great for very dry skin |

-Duration of action | Immediate effect, requires regular applications | Long-lasting effect thanks to its rich texture |
+Duration of action | Immediate effect, just remember to reapply regularly! | Enjoy long-lasting results, thanks to its rich texture. |

 - Low molecular weight (< 50 kDa): penetrates deeply for intense hydration.